zopefoundation/martian/README.txt

 called Martian.

 Martian provides a framework that allows configuration to be expressed in declarative Python code.
-These declarations can often be decuded from the structure of the code itself.
+These declarations can often be deduced from the structure of the code itself.
 The idea is to make these declarations so minimal and easy to read that even extensive configuration does not overly burden the programmers working with the